Membership – Terms of Agreement

 3.3.
-Membership paid by direct debit: a Member may cancel this Agreement after the Initial Term by providing the Institute with one month’s written notice and by cancelling the direct debit directly with the bank.
+Membership paid by direct debit: a Member may cancel this Agreement after the Initial Term by providing the Institute with one month’s written notice and by cancelling the direct debit directly with the bank following the final collection.
 If you cancel and then re-join you will be charged a joining fee of £25.00.

 3.4.
 Other Memberships: a Member may cancel this Agreement after the Initial Term by providing the Institute with one month’s written notice.
 Memberships cancelled after 15th of the month will be charged one final direct debit, after which their membership will continue for one month.
 No pro-rata cancellations will be allowed.